ParshuramNikam/Vehicle-Parking-System/README.md

 -

 passwordMasking  :  Generic function to get passowrd from user and showing * except real characters. <br>
-userTable        :  Function to print Table ( userTable ) .
+userTable        :  Function to print Table ( userTable ) .<br>
-car              :  Fuction for customer having Car . rickshaw         :  Function for customer having vehicle Rickshaw. bus              :  Function for customer having vehicle Bus. billslip         :  Function to make a Bill. showDetails      :  Function to show all details. repeat           :  Function which ask wheather you want to continue or not.
+car              :  Fuction for customer having Car .<br>
+rickshaw         :  Function for customer having vehicle Rickshaw.<br> bus              :  Function for customer having vehicle Bus.<br>
+billslip         :  Function to make a Bill.<br>
+showDetails      :  Function to show all details.<br> repeat           :  Function which ask wheather you want to continue or not.<br><br>

 #mini project   #parking sytem   #Vehicle Parking Software   #c project